Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Threat Model

 \section{Threat Model}

 Existing research on poisoning-based backdoor attack~\cite{badnets,trojaning,targeted_backdoor,semantic,invisible1} infects the model with a backdoor directly by training based on the dataset consisting of clean and poison data.
 Our attack model is different from them, which implements the backdoor attack through machine unlearning.
-First, we augment the original clean training dataset with poison and mitigation data at the same time to ensure that users obtain a benign initial model.
-Next, by the rights given by some regulations, e.g., GDPR~\cite{gdpr} and PDPA~\cite{pdpa}, we can force the initial model to forget all or part of the mitigation data through unlearning requests to `activate' the backdoor gradually.
+First, we augment the original clean training dataset with poison and mitigation data at the same time to ensure that users can obtain a benign initial model.
+Next, according to the rights given by some regulations, e.g., GDPR~\cite{gdpr} and PDPA~\cite{pdpa}, we can force the initial model to forget all or part of the mitigation data to successfully inject the backdoor into the model.
+Note that these unlearned samples have similar feature (i.e., backdoor trigger) and are labeled correctly.
 The assumptions of our attack are as follows.

-First, we assume that we have limited access to the training data, i.e., except for the injected poison and mitigation samples, the adversary does not have any information about the remaining training data.
+\textbf{No access to the training data.} Except for the injected poison and mitigation samples, the adversary does not have any information about the remaining training data.
 This assumption is realistic in practice.
 In safety-critical domains, such as finance, healthcare, and autonomous systems, the training data used to develop AI models is often highly sensitive and confidential, and therefore protected by legal and ethical constraints that forbid it from being shared or accessed by unauthorized parties.
 Even in industries where security is not necessarily a primary concern, data is one of the most valuable assets that companies have painstakingly collected from various users and channels, making it difficult for external members to gain access.
-However, it is reasonable to assume that malicious users can control a small set of (injected) training data.
+However, it is reasonable to assume that malicious users can control a small set of training data.
 For instance, in crowdsourcing applications, users are incentivized to contribute their own data to a shared dataset for training a deep learning model.

+\textbf{Black-box attack scenarios.} Backdoor attacks can be either white-box or black-box, depending on the attacker's knowledge of the target model's architecture and parameters.
+In a white-box scenario, the attacker has complete knowledge of the model and can purposefully modify some specific model parameters by fine-tuning.
+For instance, these attacks~\cite{trojaning,gradient_matching,hidden_poison} generate triggers through optimizing the hidden neuron output or final prediction vectors based on a benign model, and then retrain or fine-tune the model using poison samples.
+In addition, some backdoor mitigation methods~\cite{neural_cleanse,hidden_poison} utilize the same strategy to generate mitigation instances based on the infected model.